ErpNetDocs/tech/advanced/calculated-attributes/examples/day-from-document-date.md

 items: CalculatedAttributeExamples
 ---

-# Specific Day From Document Date
+# Specific day from document date

 A Calculated Attribute is added with the following parameters: